calumevans/Bicycle-Speedometer/README.md

 # bicycle-speedometer

-This usues a hall switch attached to the bicycle fork and a magnet attached to the front wheel to detect wheel rotations.
+This uses a hall sensor (detecting a magnet) attached to the bicycle fork and a magnet attached to the front wheel to detect wheel rotations.
 This data is used to calculate distance, speed, and acceleration.